pitastrudl/wekanwiki/FAQ.md

 ```

 ## Show mails with a Docker image, without mail configuration
 When you did **NOT** setup the `MAIL_URL` environment variable in Wekan, the mail message will be 'sent' to the terminal output instead of sending an actual e-mail.
-If you are using Docker images, then the terminal
+If you are using Docker images, the terminal

 ```sh
 $ docker ps